 - B Vitamins – Moringa has vitamins B6, biotin, and folic acid that enable cells to grow healthier.

-- Vitamin C – Fights free radicals that weakens the hair
+- Vitamin C – Fights free radicals that weaken the hair

 - Vitamin E – Repairs damage done by free radicals